AaronrTX/SeedApp/README.md

 Click on 'Add the Firebase Database SDK to your app'

+Click add realtime database

 //Go back to your browser where you have firebase console open

-Go to build (on the left side) - Realtime Database - create Database - Next - Click on **locked mode** - enable
+Go to build (on the left side) - Realtime Database - create Database - Next - Click on test mode - enable